 Cyrus Centre: We started working alongside this local charity to support vulnerable youth in our community.2012

 Home Depot U.S.A.: This distribution agreement made Phantom products available at over 178 stores in select American markets.2013

-Southern Romance: Phantom took on the restoration of The Morgan-Ford House, a neglected 1906 Arts & Crafts bungalow in Mobile, Alabama, and created a Phantom Screens show home in the process.
+Southern Romance: Our CEO fulfilled her bucket list to restore a Southern home, The Morgan-Ford House, a neglected 1906 Arts & Crafts bungalow in Mobile, Alabama, and created a Phantom Screens show home in the process.